Hyper-K\"ahler Fourfolds Fibered by Elliptic Products: Introduction

-\begin{thm}\cite[Markushevich]{markushevich96} Every irreducible holomorphic symplectic fourfold $X$ which is fibered by Jacobians of genus two curves and such that the fibration $X \rightarrow \mathbb P^2$ admits a section is birational to ${\it Hilb}^2 (S)$, for a K3 surface $S$ which is a double cover of $\mathbb P^2$ branched over a plane sextic. \end{thm}
+\begin{thm}[Markushevich, \cite{markushevich96}] Every Abelian fibered irreducible holomorphic symplectic fourfold $X$ which is the compactified relative Jacobian of a family of genus-two curves is birational to ${\it Hilb}^2 (S)$, for a K3 surface $S$ which is a double cover of $\mathbb P^2$ branched over a plane sextic. \end{thm}

-Our goal is to classify those Abelian fibrations where the generic fiber is a product of two elliptic curves, an \emph{elliptic product}.
-But unlike Markushevich's theorem, there are infinitely many deformation classes of projective hyper-K\"ahler fourfolds together with a fibration by elliptic products.
-Moreover, these hyper-K\"ahler fourfolds can become ``wild'' when the fibration is allowed to become pathologically degenerate.
-In fact we conjecture that these pathological degenerations never occur, at least for a generic member of a deformation family.
-But, at the moment, we add our genericity conditions as hypotheses: the conditions are quite natural and are satisfied in every case we know of.
+Our goal is to classify those Abelian fibrations where the general fiber is a product of two elliptic curves, an \emph{elliptic product}.
+These hyper-K\"ahler fourfolds can become ``wild'' when the fibration is allowed to become pathologically degenerate.
+In fact, we conjecture that these pathological degenerations never occur, at least for a general member of a deformation family.
+But, at the moment, we add our conjectured genericity conditions as hypotheses.
+Here is the main result of the paper.